-3103F.5.2.1.2 Survival condition.
-The survival condition is defined as the state wherein a vessel can remain safely moored at the berth during severe winds.
-For new MOTs, the survival condition threshold is the maximum wind velocity, for a 30-second gust and a 25-year return period, obtained from historical data.
+3103F.5.2.2.3 Departure condition.
+The departure condition is defined as the wind state above which a vessel can no longer remain safely moored at the berth during severe winds, as determined from the mooring analysis (Section 3105F).
+For a new MOT, the departure condition threshold is the maximum wind velocity, for a 30-second gust and a 25-year return period, obtained from historical data.
+If the wind rises above these levels, the vessel must depart the berth.